mapcomponents/developer-manual/docs/components/MlGeoJsonLayer.md

 }
 ```

-In this example, we have a basic polygon geometry defined in polygonGeojson.
+For this example, we have a basic polygon geometry defined in polygonGeojson.
 We also define defaultPaintOverrides to specify different default styles for the circle, line, and fill layer types.
+This could be loaded from a separate file or derived from a central colortheme in real-world application.

 The App component renders a selected element that allows the user to switch between the three different layer types.
 The selected layer type is stored in the layerType state variable, and is passed to the MlGeoJsonLayer component as `type` prop.